×

 Key Takeaways

-• Medial knee discomfort can arise from various conditions such as MCL injuries, meniscus tears, and pes anserine bursitis, impacting the knee joint’s stability and function.
+• Medial knee pain is often caused by MCL injuries, meniscus tears, or pes anserine bursitis, affecting knee stability and function.1

-• Preventive measures include using supportive footwear, engaging in regular stretching and strengthening exercises, and seeking timely medical attention for persistent knee pain.
+• Prevention includes supportive footwear, regular stretching/strengthening, and timely medical attention for persistent pain.3

 Common Causes of Medial Knee Discomfort